 Located in network a pedestrianised streets in the centre of the city, the Shambles and Stonegate are some the best preserved medieval streets in Europe.
 The name Shambles comes from the term 'Fleshammels', meaning a street of butchers and slaughterhouses.
 Stonegate is built over the original path of a Roman road, with a stone lined surface.
 The term "gate" is the old Norse word for street.

 A narrow passage leads from Stonegate to the 'Twelfth-century House', the oldest house in York.
 Parts of which have been restored from an original Norman dwelling.

-Located close to the cathedral and enclosed within a peaceful walled garden, this 17/18th century building is one of the City's finest.
+Located close to the cathedral and enclosed within a peaceful walled garden, this 17/18th-c building is one of the City's finest.
 Its rooms contain a wealth of period decor and furnishings.
 The last private owner entrusted the house to the National Trust in 1930, and it is now open to the public for part of the year.

 Opening times: Mar to Oct, daily (exc Fri) 11 till 5 - Admission Charge

 Location: Minter Yard Y01 7JL